Xela3026/workflows-docs/docs/workflows.md

 [comment]: <> (I probably need to split up this page into multiple pages - it is currently way too long.
 I think this thing about headers and banners is a good idea, I just need to monitor and evaluate its execution.
 On second thought - definitely need to split this up into at least like 10 pages.
 This thing is almost 10 000 words.)

 [comment]: <> (it would be wise to get someone to look over this whole page to make sure the formatting with the banners and headers is cohesive, makes sense, and doesn't look bad.
 I am uncertain about its visual appeal in some sections - mainly the execution keys and nextStep section)

+[comment]: <> (some of the images have red arrows and boxes.
+Some of these red elements have a shadow, some dont.
+May need to resolve this inconsistency.)

+[comment]: <> (maybe I can put some images for each button in the toolbar.
+Currently I just providing one image and labelling each button with dubheaders.)

+[comment]: <> (maybe I've just been looking at it for too long, but something about the whole docs just seems off.
+It doesn't look professional or like a real docs site.
+Something about the formatting idk just feels off.)

+[comment]: <> (might add a glossary page so I can provide some common definitions used throughout the docs - instance, step, workflow, execution key, credentials, payload, toolbar etc.)

+[comment]: <> (idk if I mentioned it but I fixed the blurry image problem.
+Remember to find other blurry images and fix them with the new strategy.)